eladmint/agent-forge/examples/README.md

 **Welcome to the Agent Forge Examples Library!** This comprehensive collection demonstrates the power and flexibility of the Agent Forge framework for building autonomous AI agents.

+> **📝 Note:** This is the complete internal examples library.
+For the public GitHub repository, see [README_PUBLIC.md](README_PUBLIC.md) which contains only community tier agents available in the open source release.

 ## 🎯 **Quick Start**

 ```bash